-One such anatomy lesson comes from real-life transgender actress, Roderick Lavern Cox, who plays Sophia.
+One such anatomy lesson comes from a real-life transgender actress, Roderick Lavern Cox, who plays Sophia.
 In the episode, Sophia shocks the main cast of characters, and probably over 90% of the viewers watching, when she divulges that women have an extra hole inside their vagina that allows the pee to pass through.
-The ensuing dialogue is hilarious, and this is just one such lesson you’ll be sitting in on when you watch Orange is the New Black.
+The ensuing dialogue is hilarious, and this is just one such lesson you’ll be sitting in on when you watching Orange is the New Black.

 #4: Lots of lesbian action!